-One key to slowing the spread of coronavirus through our community is to wear a cloth face covering where social distancing isn’t practical.
+One key to slowing the spread of coronavirus through our community is to wear a cloth face covering where social distancing isn’t possible.
 It’s a great way to protect each other and our region, plus it shows that we’re still all in this together.

 RELATED CONTENT: Coronavirus Guidelines in The Bend

 Please Wear Your Mask in Public

 Gov. Eric Holcomb issued a statewide mask order, effective July 27.
 That means face coverings are required for anyone 8 years and older in all businesses, enclosed public spaces and outdoors where social distancing (six feet apart) can’t be maintained.
 This includes on public transportation.
 Here are some other things to know about the order:

 - Face coverings should be worn over the nose AND mouth.